Things to Do in Austria in June

 What's happening during your visit

 From late June through July, Rathausplatz becomes Europe's largest open-air jazz venue with free evening concerts.
-The smell of Langos and roasted chestnuts drifts through saxophone echoes across the neo-gothic city hall—it's the one time locals picnic on the parliament lawn without security moving them on.
+The smell of Langos and roasted chestnuts drifts through saxophone echoes across the neo-gothic city hall, it's the one time locals picnic on the parliament lawn without security moving them on.

 Austria's biggest free open-air event takes over the 4.5 km (2.8 mile) island from June 21-23, with 16 stages of music and food stalls from every Austrian region.
 The island's pop-up beaches fill with Viennese who have been swimming in the Alte Donau since May.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid